All you wanted to know about Post Office Term Deposit

-The Post Office Term Deposit (POTD) is similar to a bank fixed deposit, where you save money for a definite time period earning a guaranteed return through the tenure of the deposit.
-At the end of the deposit's tenure; the maturity is made up of the capital deposited and the interest it earns.
+The Post Office Term Deposit (POTD) is similar to a bank fixed deposit, where you can deposit money for a fixed period and earn a guaranteed return through the tenure of the deposit.
+At the end of the deposit's tenure, the deposited amount and interest earned on it are returned to the depositor

 The capital in the POTD is completely protected as the scheme is backed by the Government of India, making it totally risk-free with guaranteed returns.

 The POTD is not inflation protected, which means whenever inflation is above the guaranteed interest rate; the return from the scheme earns no real returns.
 However, when the inflation rate is below the guaranteed return, it does manage a positive real rate of return.

-The interest rate on the POTD is guaranteed for the tenure one opts for which varies from 8.40 per cent for a year to 8.50 per cent for a five-year deposit.
-The interest rates on this deposit are notified every year before April 1, and is aligned with G-Sec rates of similar maturity, with a spread of 0.25 per cent.
+The interest rate on the POTD is guaranteed for the tenure of deposit.
+The interest varies from 7.10 per cent for a year to 7.90 per cent for a five-year deposit.

 The POTD is liquid, despite the deposit lock-in.
 One can borrow against the deposit or withdraw the deposit prematurely.